-The most critical aspect of maintenance, at least for proactive and scheduled maintenance, is that each task clearly defines what is to be done, who will do it, and when is it to be performed.
+The most critical aspect of maintenance, at least for proactive and scheduled maintenance, is that each task clearly defines what is to be done, who will do it, and when it is to be performed.
 For example:

-- What: Recording and trending compressor suction, inter-stage, and discharge temperatures and pressures - Who: The fueling station owner technician - When: Daily at 2:00 p.m. and after no less than 30 minutes of continuous compressor operation
+- What: Recording and analyzing trends in compressor suction, inter-stage, and discharge temperatures and pressures - Who: The fueling station owner technician - When: Daily at 2:00 p.m., and after no less than 30 minutes of continuous compressor operation

 All maintenance activities that are performed on a CNG fueling station must be documented on an operation and maintenance form.
-The form should contain the date, time, weather conditions, ambient temperature, location (if more than one fueling station location) and a list of specific items to be checked, recorded, drained, or added at the time the activity is performed.
+The form should contain the date, time, weather conditions, ambient temperature, location (if there is more than one fueling station) and a list of specific items to be checked, recorded, drained, or added at the time that the activity is performed.